shreyas-nikam/6890dc33061a98bb5775d931/notebook_specifications.md

 Gradient-boosted trees are an ensemble learning method that combines multiple decision trees to create a strong predictive model.
 The algorithm iteratively builds trees, with each tree correcting the errors of its predecessors.
 This approach can capture complex non-linear relationships in the data.

+### 2.5 Random Forest Models

+Random Forest is an ensemble learning method that operates by constructing a multitude of decision trees during training.
+It addresses the problem of overfitting inherent in single decision trees by averaging or taking a majority vote of the predictions from each tree.
+This results in a more robust and generally more accurate model that can be used for both classification and regression tasks.

 ### 2.5.
 Gini Coefficient and AUC

 The Gini coefficient and Area Under the ROC Curve (AUC) are performance metrics used to evaluate the discriminatory power of a credit risk model.
 They quantify the model's ability to distinguish between defaulters and non-defaulters.